MaheshR03/perplexia/README.md

 # Perplexia

-> Final year undergraduate project
+> CSE Final year undergraduate project

 Perplexia is an AI-powered RAG chat application that enhances conversations with real-time web search and document processing capabilities.